DazWilkin/bigmachine/gcesystem/README.md

 ## Privileged

-Working on getting the system to work with port `:443` (privileged), it doesn't currently
+It with port `:443` (privileged):

++ Uses the HTTPS predefined firewall rule if tagged `https`
 + Dockerfile `#USER 999`
 + System `port=443`
 + Instance `SecurityContext: Privileged: true`

 It works with port `:8443` (non-privileged)

++ Requires a user-defined firewall to permit traffic on the port
 + Dockerfile `USER 999`
 + System `port=8443`
 + Instance `SecurityContext: Privileged: false` (or omitted|default)